 How to Prevent Burnout in Your Practice

-To keep burnout from sabotaging your employees’ happiness and productivity, proactivity is the best approach to take.
-There is no single one-size-fits-all solution to preventing burnout, but the following six strategies can help safeguard healthcare professional mental health.
+To keep burnout from sabotaging your employees' happiness and productivity, proactivity is the best approach to take.
+There is no single one-size-fits-all solution to preventing burnout, but the following six strategies can help safeguard healthcare professionals mental health.

 1. Improve Workflow Design